Skip to main content

 • Redesigned project dashboard — The new layout leads with status: build health, screenshot freshness, and compliance score are all visible at a glance.
 No more digging through tabs to figure out where your project stands.

-• Claude Haiku for ASO — App Store Optimization metadata generation has switched from GPT-4o to Claude Haiku.
-The new model analyzes your app's actual source code to generate more accurate, contextual keywords and descriptions.
+• AI-powered ASO — App Store Optimization metadata generation now uses an upgraded AI model that analyzes your app's actual source code to generate more accurate, contextual keywords and descriptions.

 • Capture method toggle — Choose between live device capture and simulator-based capture directly from the screenshot wizard.
 Simulators are faster for iteration; live devices produce pixel-perfect results for submission.